-The AllegroGraph Loader (agload) is a command-line utility for putting data into a triple-store as easily as possible.
-It makes use of multiple CPU cores to load the data in parallel. agload has been significantly upgraded in the AllegroGraph 4.4 release.
-In general, calls to agload that worked in 4.x versions prior to version 4.4 will work in version 4.4, but note the following:
+The AllegroGraph Loader (agload) is a command-line utility for importing data into a triple-store quickly and easily.
+When possible, it makes use of multiple CPU cores to load the data in parallel.

 If a database named DBNAME does not exist, it will be created.
 If the database exists, it will be used.
-Please note: the
+Note: the

---supersede option will cause an existing database to be deleted and re-created.
-Use with caution.
+--supersede option will cause an existing database to be deleted and re-created, so use that option with caution.
 Also note that DBNAME is affected by the presence of the

 More on the FILE argument